 “Ouch that Stings”

-Piriton tablets are especially useful if your pet suffers from an allergic reaction to an insect bite.
-Some dogs seem to love chasing, and even eating wasps and bees in the summer, which can result in some nasty bites and stings.
+The tablets are especially useful if your pet or dog suffers from an allergic reaction to an insect bite.
+Some dogs seem to love chasing, and even eating wasps and bees in the summer, which can result in some nasty insect bites and stings.

-While most only produce a mild annoyance to the animal, some can cause a severe allergic reaction.
-Common signs to look for include redness and irritation around the bite or sudden swelling of the face, muzzle or mouth.
+While most only produce a mild annoyance to dog’s, some can cause a severe allergic reaction.
+Common signs to look for include redness and irritation around the bite on your dog or sudden swelling of the face, muzzle or mouth.

 Piriton can provide almost instant relief in these situations and it is always a good idea to keep some handy in the summer months for emergencies.